theanalyst/fosdem18-ceph-elk/slides.md

 ## Elastic Sync Plugin: User Requests
 + For normal user requests, RGW itself can authenticate the user; ensures users don't see other's data
 + We have an attribute mentioning owners for an object and this is used to service user requests
-+ Allows custom metadata fields to be set up per bucket
++ Also allows for custom metadata fields to be set up per user
-+ Queries from end user on bucket

 --